 Next, click the Utilities menu and choose Terminal.
 The Terminal window will appear on your screen.

 Type the following command in Terminal and press Return:

 The system will respond with something like this:

 Final step: Back to Disk Drill

-Now just reboot your Mac using the menu and choose the Reboot option.
-Once you are back to your desktop, feel free to run Disk Drill, and proceed with your data recovery as you normally would.
+Now just reboot your Mac using the same Apple menu – choose Restart.
+Once you are back to your desktop in a regular mode, feel free to run Disk Drill, and proceed with your data recovery as you normally would.

 Check the success by typing ‘csrutil status’ in Terminal at any moment.
 You should see something like this:

 System Integrity Protection status: enabled (Custom Configuration) Filesystem Protections: disabled

 Alternatively, you can use Disk Drill’s Recovery Boot Drive to avoid using Terminal yourself, Disk Drill will then offer another tiny app, SIP Manage, that will run the needed commands itself in the background.